-Notes from the 4th R in Insurance Conferenceprogramme covered topics including reserving, pricing, loss modelling, the use of R in a production environment and much more.
+The 4th R in Insurance conference took place at Cass Business School London on 11 July 2016.
+This one-day conference focused once more on the wide range of applications of R in insurance, actuarial science and beyond.
+The conference programme covered topics including reserving, pricing, loss modelling, the use of R in a production environment and much more.

 The audience of the conference included both practitioners (c.80%) and academics (c.20%) who are active or interested in the applications of R in Insurance.
 It was a truly international event with speakers and delegates from Europe, Asia and the Americas.
 The coffee breaks and conference dinner offered great networking opportunities.

 |Mario Wüthrich, ETH Zürich|

 In the first plenary session Mario Wüthrich (RiskLab ETH Zurich) spoke about the (new) challenges in actuarial science.
 While fundamentals of analysing data have not changed over the years, the data and technology available has, and with that new challenges emerged.
 Yet, as Mario pointed out, insurance is still often concerned with analysing ‘little’ data, as losses occur rarely.
 Furthermore, the bigger data sets, often generated by sensors, require careful calibration, monitoring and cleansing.
 Those new challenges provide opportunities for new research (if data is being made available) and the industry.
 The R community can provide links between the two.
 Mario would like to see more and better documentation of R packages, more insurance examples and better handling of big data.